The Key Benefits of Health Savings Accounts

 Using an HSA As a Tax-Planning Tool

-Second, HSAs can be used to pay for current medical expenses.
 HSAs offer people with few medical expenses a tax deduction upfront in the year that contributions are made.

-Where to Claim the Deduction
+Where and How to Claim the Deduction